moddedmc-wiki/fabric-modding-wiki/contributing.md

 ## Contributing Process

-1. **Fork the Repository**: To contribute, start by forking the official Fabric Community Wiki repository on GitHub.
+1. **Fork the Repository**: To contribute, start by forking the Fabric Modding Wiki repository on GitHub.
 This will create a copy of the project in your GitHub account.

 2. **Make Changes**: Create a new branch in your forked repository and make the necessary changes to the content.
 Ensure that your changes adhere to the contribution guidelines mentioned above.